eclipse-tractusx/bpdm/docs/developer/logging-guide.md

 ## 2.2 DEBUG

-- Everything that is not INFO, WARN or ERROR is DEBUG.
+- Everything that is not INFO, WARN or ERROR MUST be DEBUG.
 There is no volume budget; DEBUG is off in production.
 - A DEBUG statement MUST use the lazy lambda form `logger.debug { … }` so a disabled level costs nothing.
 Where the logger is not `KLogger` — the inherited `logger` in a Spring filter, for instance — the call MUST be guarded with `isDebugEnabled`.
 - Full business partner payloads MUST NOT be logged.
 Company data is largely not personal, but sole-proprietor names and addresses are, and DEBUG lands in the same sink.
 - Recurring machinery — every scheduler tick, every poll, every health check, every request — MUST be DEBUG regardless of how useful it looks.